umalabs/ibe/docs/CRYPTOGRAPHY.md

 @enduml
 ```

 The decryption process ensures that the decrypted content is indeed the original content that was encrypted for the specific user and verifies that the Resource Server processed the request correctly within the context of the intended user's identity.
-The authenticity of the Content hash is ensured by the AAD Tag of the AES-256-GCM function and integrity of the Content plaintext is ensured by the HMAC-SHA-256 function
+The authenticity of the Content hash is ensured by the AAD Tag of the AES-256-GCM function and integrity of the Content plaintext is ensured by the HMAC-SHA-256 function.

 <div style="break-after:page"></div>